furmilion/furnace-fur/SCSPDSP.md

 - Read: no prefix.
 - Math: `@ ` prefix.
 Can only perform addition and multiplication.
-  Several operations can be cained in form of `@ A * B + (C * D +)`, the assembler automatically splits them into separate instructions.
+  Several operations can be cained in form of `@ A * B + (C * D +)`, the assembler automatically splits them into separate steps.
   The first instruction in the chain always zeroes out the accumulator first, the other ones accumulate on top.
 - Write: `> ` prefix.